Last updated July 19th, 2023.

 This is because residing in a nation’s capital is often the only way a business, whether local or international, can effectively operate in a country.
 Greater demand drives up real estate prices – especially in smaller nations with just one major city.

-Rental yields in Tbilisi are also high, hovering around the 4%-5% range.
-Buying an apartment to rent out, and finding tenants while awaiting long-term capital appreciation, remains a solid option.
+Rental yields in Tbilisi are also high, hovering around the 8% range.
+Buying an apartment to rent out while awaiting long-term capital appreciation remains a solid option.

 All these factors indicate that Georgia’s real estate market is clearly undervalued within an international context.
 Prices in Tbilisi have few places left to go except upwards.

-A newly built, one-bedroom apartment in Tbilisi costs around US$70,000.
-That’s a price unrivaled by almost any other capital city on earth.
+A newly built, one-bedroom apartment in Tbilisi costs around US$100,000.
+That’s a price unrivaled by almost any other European or Asian capital city.

 Georgia’s Economy: Best in the Caucasus